Last updated: 03-12-2023

 Because I inadvertently set fire to the palace and burned some of the pearls therein, my father the king memorialized to the Court of Heaven and charged me with grave disobedience.
 The Jade Emperor hung me in the sky and gave me three hundred lashes, and I shall be executed in a few days.
 I beg the Bodhisattva to save me” (Wu & Yu, 2012, vol. 1, p.
 213).

-The original Chinese doesn’t include a word meaning “inadvertently,” so it appears that he did it on purpose (for whatever selfish reasons).
+But the original Chinese doesn’t include a word meaning “inadvertently,” so it appears that he did it on purpose (for whatever selfish reasons).
 I suggest that this episode is intended to explain the “dragon chasing a jewel” (ganzhu longwen, 趕珠龍紋) motif in Chinese art (fig. 3).
 The jewel is often shown emitting flames.

 Fig. 3 – A Qing-era plate showing the dragon chasing a flaming jewel motif (larger version).
 Image found here.
 I like to think the title of this piece is “SHIT SHIT SHIT SHIT!!!!
 MY DAD’S GONNA KILL MEEE!!!!”